zookz/cordova-plugin-health/README.md

 - It will try to get authorization from the Google fitness APIs.
 It is necessary that the app's package name and the signing key are registered in the Google API console (see [here](https://developers.google.com/fit/android/get-api-key)).
 - Be aware that if the activity is destroyed (e.g. after a rotation) or is put in background, the connection to Google Fit may be lost without any callback.
 Going through the authorization will ensure that the app is connected again.
 - In Android 6 and over, this function will also ask for some dynamic permissions if needed (e.g. in the case of "distance", it will need access to ACCESS_FINE_LOCATION).
+- If using activitydistcal then you need to request permission for distance.

 #### iOS quirks